mstrens/oXs_on_RP2040/README.md

 * when "Boot" button is used for setting the failsafe values, led becomes blue and white (see above)

 Note: some users got a RP2040-zero where red and green colors are inverted.
-If you got such a device and want to get the "normal" colors, you can uncomment a line in config.h file.
+If you got such a device and want to get the "normal" colors, you can enter a command LED=I to invert the 2 colors.
-It is line :

-//#define INVERTED_RGB // uncomment if red and green colors are inverted on your board

 Please note that other boards do not have a RGB led on gpio16 and so this does not applies.